Tommyt23/TwitchBots/Readme.md

 ### Future commands:

-!sfx: [option of sound] using obs websocket to play through obs or make a python application that would be able to play the audio on stream
+!sfx: [option of sound] using obs websocket to play through obs or make a python application that would be able to play the audio on stream <br>

+## Stream Overlay:

+using text source on obs display text chat on the stream has a max number of characters that can be displayed on each line has a max number of lines that get displayed at any time